AtanasovAtanas/pb-interactive-java/EN/01-Expressions-and-Statements/02-Data-Types.md

 ```

 There are other conventions such as:
-* Pascal Case - capitalizes each word removes the space:
+* Pascal Case - capitalizes each word, removes the space:
 ```java
 class MountainBike
 ```